South Africa FSB Forex License

 What is a South African FSP?

 An FSP, or Financial Services Provider, is a business entity formed in South Africa and regulated by the South African FSCA.
-Only businesses that have some relation to financial services receive FSP status.
-In addition, all licensed forex brokers in South Africa are FSPs.
+Only businesses that specialize in the financial services sector receive FSP status.
+It’s important to note that all licensed forex brokers in South Africa are FSPs.

 Is it possible to view a list of all forex brokers licensed in South Africa?